markathomas/rwsplitter/README.md

     // Sets the default/fallback tenant if not explicitly set on the current thread or in the HttpSession.
 Default is "master". resolver.setDefaultTenant("myTenant");

-    // Sets the name of the HttpSession attribute used to lookup the current tenant if not programmatically set.
-Default is
-    // "tenantIdentifier".
-    resolver.setTenantIdentifierAttribute("myTenantAttribute");
+    // Sets the Supplier from which to provide the tenant identifier.
+Defaults to SpringMVCTenantSupplier resolver.setTenantSupplier(() -> "my tenant from somewhere, e.g. (session, cache, etc.)"));

     return resolver;
 }